PaloAltoNetworks/autofocus-lenz/README.md

 ### [+] CHANGE LOG [+]

+v1.1.2 - 13JUL2016
+* Added new function, "session_scrape", which acts similar to meta_scrape except for session data.

 v1.1.1 - 12JUL2016
 * Switched from threading to multiprocessing to improve speed.
 * Switched from using passed arguments directly to allow for more flexibility in future updates.